paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-with-an-ergodox.md

 [steno configuration][QMK Ergodox EZ Steno Configuration] provided, so why not just use that?
 Why go to the trouble of creating another layout?
 Well...
 >
-> - I tried it, and it did not work for me, so I needed another option
-- The provided layout does not take advantage of QMK's [built-in support for stenography][Stenography in QMK] (which we will go over later), and instead re-implements steno functionality from scratch using [custom binary key codes][QMK Ergodox EZ Steno Configuration Keymap Codes] and [custom functions][QMK Ergodox EZ Steno Configuration Keymap Functions]
+> - The provided layout does not take advantage of QMK's [built-in support for stenography][Stenography in QMK] (which we will go over later), and instead re-implements steno functionality from scratch using [custom binary key codes][QMK Ergodox EZ Steno Configuration Keymap Codes] and [custom functions][QMK Ergodox EZ Steno Configuration Keymap Functions]
-- The codes would seem to only work with the [TX Bolt][] steno protocol (which also did not work for me, but more about that, also, later...)
+- The codes would seem to only work with the [TX Bolt][] steno protocol (which, at least for me, resulted in incorrect key press processing, but more about that later as well...)

 ## N-Key Rollover